davidlibland/BayesOptimDemo/README.md

 # Bayesian Optimization Exploration
 A short exploration of using bayesian optimization to make a good choice of hyperparameters.
+The detailed jupyter notebook can be found in [`RegressionWithBayesOpt.ipynb`](RegressionWithBayesOpt.ipynb).

 Consider the following data set (pictured at two separate scales):